Kaina (singer): 2019–2020: Next to the Sun

 In early 2019, she released the single "Green".
 The music video gives a glimpse into her life in Chicago, with a visual of a family dinner.

-On July 12, 2019, Castillo released her debut album, Next to The Sun, through Sooper Records.
+On July 12, 2019, Castillo released her debut album, Next to the Sun, through Sooper Records.

 2021–present: It Was a Home

-On August 9, 2021, Castillo did a cover of "Come Back as a Flower" by Stevie Wonder, along with a music video.
+On August 9, 2021, Castillo released a cover of "Come Back as a Flower" by Stevie Wonder, accompanied by a music video.
 This cover served as the first single of Castillo's second studio album.
 A second single was released, "Casita", on November 2, 2021.
-The third single, "Anybody Can Be In Love", was released with the announcement of her second studio album.
-Castillo revealed a tour for the second album was in the works, which will occur in North America and Europe.
+The third single, "Anybody Can Be in Love", was released with the announcement of her second studio album.
 On January 9, 2022, "Apple" was released as the fourth single.

 On March 4, 2022, It Was a Home was released through City Slang.
 The second album includes collaborations with Sen Morimoto, Sleater-Kinney, and Helado Negro.
 Two days after the release of the album, the single "Golden Mirror" was released.
-In April 2022, Castillo announced the official American tour dates for the It Was a Home Tour.
-For the European tour dates, it ended up postponed or cancelled for unknown reasons.
-The North American tour have commenced on March 16 and is set to conclude on July 17, 2022.
+The It Was a Home Tour commenced on March 16 and concluded on July 17.